-- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drill. - Develop the Detailed Design for clean hot water basal ice coring mechanism for a hot water drill. - Finish a feasibility white paper on logistically effective methods for interdisciplinary projects that seek to retrieve rock, basal ice, sediment, and water from West Antarctic (e.g., Mt.
-Resnik) and East Antarctic sites (e.g., within Wilkes Basin) - Develop IDP Science Requirements for collecting a small amount (e.g. chips or less than 10 cm) of sub-ice rock using a lightweight tethered ice core drills, for example the Stampfli drill. - Develop IDP Science Requirements for collecting a small amount (e.g. 10 cm to 1 meter) of sub-ice rock using an intermediate or deep ice core drill in a fluid-filled hole, for example the Foro 3000 drill. - Begin construction of the 700 drill. - Develop the updated IDP Conceptual Design and Detailed Design for a clean Scalable Hot Water drill that minimizes its logistical footprint including fuel supply. - Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time. - Establish the IDP Science Requirements for removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor). - Evaluate options for new drilling fluids for Herc Dome and other ice and rock drilling projects. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy. - Finish building a stand-alone Foro 3000 Drill as per the IDP Science Requirements.
+- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drill. - Acquire, develop, or adapt a drill rig with increased agility and safety for retrieving rock core from beneath 200 m of ice. - ◆ Develop the Conceptual Design for collecting a small amount (10 cm - 1 m) of sub-ice rock using an intermediate or deep ice core drill in a fluid filled hole, for example the Foro 3000 drill. - Continue construction of the 700 Drill. - Develop the updated IDP Conceptual Design and Detailed Design for a clean Scalable Hot Water Drill that minimizes its logistical footprint including fuel supply. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy. - Finish building a second Blue Ice Drill for wide-diameter drilling to 200 m.